 Istanbul prosecutor indicts Saudi suspects for Khashoggi killing

-Istanbul prosecutor's office said on Wednesday it had prepared an indictment against 20 suspects over the killing of Saudi journalist Jamal Khashoggi, including the former deputy head of Saudi Arabia's general intelligence and a former royal adviser.
+Istanbul prosecutors said on Wednesday they had prepared an indictment against a close aide to Saudi Arabia's Crown Prince Mohammed bin Salman and a former deputy head of general intelligence over the killing of journalist Jamal Khashoggi.
+The prosecutor's office accused the two men of instigating Khashoggi's murder at the Saudi consulate in Istanbul and named 18 suspects it said actually carried out the killing, which caused a global uproar.

-Khashoggi's killing in the Saudi consulate in Istanbul in October 2018 caused a global uproar, tarnishing the image of Saudi Arabia's de facto ruler Crown Prince Mohammed bin Salman.
-Some Western governments, as well as the CIA, said they believed he had ordered the killing - an accusation Saudi officials have denied.
+Khashoggi was last seen entering the consulate on Oct.
+2, 2018, where he had gone to obtain documents for his impending wedding.
+Turkish officials said his body was dismembered and removed from the building, but his remains have not been found.
+Some Western governments, as well as the CIA, said they believed Prince Mohammed had ordered the killing - an accusation Saudi officials have denied.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)